+By Stephen Kane.
+Last Updated 26th May 2023.
 You might be aware that if you sustain injuries at work in an accident that wasn’t your fault, you could claim compensation.
-But what happens if an employee does not report an accident in which you sustain injuries?
-Could you still claim for your injuries?
+But what happens if you don’t report a work accident in which you sustain injuries?
+Could you still claim?

 We have created this guide to answer questions relating to employee accidents where no one has reported them.
 In the sections below, we answer frequently asked questions such as: